 - Electronic Components: Logic Sensing, Magnetic Field Sensing, and Signal Conditioning: Buffers, Logic Gates, and Hall Effect Sensor

-- New MC Control Software Syntax and Functions: Using Arrays for Writing and Reading Data and Millis function instead of Delay function more robust S/W code
+- MC Control Software Syntax and Functions: Using Millis function instead of Delay function more robust S/W code

 - The I2C Data Bus and using it for Network Control of Devices: Participants will be introduced to the new world of the I2C Data Bus and how to use data bus communications to control devices based on hex addressing.
 Learning the I2C data bus will help prepare the participant for learning the automotive CAN bus.

-- High Voltage Battery Management System Circuit (class project): This circuit will be constructed and S/W code completed by course Participants to build an operational High Voltage Battery Management Sensing and Balancing System for a Lithium Ion battery pack cell system.
+- High Voltage Battery Management System Circuit: This circuit will be constructed, and S/W code completed by course Participants to build an operational High Voltage Battery Management Sensing and Balancing System for a Lithium Ion battery pack cell system.

-- Automotive ADAS Collision Avoidance System (class project): ADAS systems are quickly becoming a mainstream system on almost every vehicle product.
-A basic ADAS Collision Avoidance Sensing circuit will be constructed and S/W code completed by course Participants to build an operational circuit.
+- Automotive ADAS Collision Avoidance System: ADAS systems are quickly becoming a mainstream system on almost every vehicle product.
+A basic ADAS Collision Avoidance Sensing circuit using an Ultrasonic Sensor will be constructed and S/W code completed by course Participants to build an operational sensing circuit.